 Shared decision making is of increasing interest to policy makers and international researchers.
 Current research indicates that:

-The Commission, in collaboration with the Royal Australian College of General Practitioners (RACGP), has produced an online module for doctors on shared decision making and risk communication.
-The module, Helping patients make informed decisions: communicating benefits and harms, is available to RACGP members via the RACGP’s website.
+Prior to releasing the open access version of the module, the Commission, in collaboration with the Royal Australian College of General Practitioners (RACGP), produced an online module for doctors on shared decision making and risk communication.
+The module is available to RACGP members via the RACGP’s website.

 Lucia Tapsall, Senior Project Officer